| | | | | |

 Things that can start to become a problem after the novelty of a new VR headset wears off include:

-- Constantly having to reset tracking or recentre the HMD
+• Constantly having to reset tracking or recentre the HMD

-- Discomfort
+• Discomfort

-- Too much weight
+• Too much weight

-- Poor ventilation
+• Poor ventilation

-- Needing to take the headset off constantly when you’re playing with the settings
+• Needing to take the headset off constantly when you’re playing with the settings

 In the early days, the Valve Index was, in my opinion among the easiest to set up (check out our graphics settings here) and among the best-performing headsets to use.
-It would lose tracking from time to time and worse, it could crash my PC before a race!
+It would, however lose tracking from time to time and worse, it could crash my PC before a race!
 This largely resolved itself with software and firmware updates, and when it worked (99% of the time), it was awesome.

-How Do VR Headsets Actually Work?
+How Do VR Headsets Work?

 I’m going to take a look at the main features and components that do all the “heavy lifting” on a VR headset, using my Pimax Crystal as an example.

 Tracking: To communicate the change in perspective as you look around the VR environment, VR headsets must track your head movement.
-The Pimax Crystal features 4 degrees of freedom (DoF) inside-out tracking, which means it uses built-in sensors to monitor the user’s position and orientation without the need for external base stations.
+The Pimax Crystal features 6 degrees of freedom (DoF) inside-out tracking, which means it uses built-in sensors to monitor the user’s position and orientation without the need for external base stations.
 This is really nice – not having to set up external tracking hardware is a real bonus.
 Older headsets used tracking towers (like the Valve Index).
 The Varjo Aero remains compatible with the tracking towers making the Aero a sensible upgrade for Valve Index owners.

 Audio: Good audio helps produce a convincing, deep VR experience.
 The Pimax Crystal has triple microphones and off-ear speakers (pictured).
-You can talk with other drivers (via Discord) while in VR, or just be highly aware of the car’s performance (tyre slip, track noises – it’s all extremely important information for sim racing) – this is a game-changer for endurance racing and special events.
+You can talk with other drivers (via Discord) while in VR, or just be highly aware of the car’s performance (tyre slip, track noises – it’s all extremely important information for sim racing) – this is a meaningful upgrade for endurance racing and special events.

 Processing: Powerful processing is essential for rendering complex VR environments.
-The Pimax Crystal is powered by a Qualcomm Snapdragon XR chip and Pimax’s customized PC VR engine (see Pimax Play), ensuring smooth performance and compatibility with a wide range of VR gaming content.
+The Pimax Crystal is powered by a Qualcomm Snapdragon XR chip and Pimax’s customised PC VR engine (see Pimax Play), ensuring smooth performance and compatibility with a wide range of VR gaming content.

 The Crystal and Varjo Aero also feature “auto IPD” (Interpupillary distance) adjustment.
 Put simply, the headset’s lenses automatically align with your pupils.
 This improves the clarity of the image and helps with minimising eye strain.
 As a feature, the automated nature of IPD adjustment is quite new.
 I had to manually adjust IPD with my Valve Index, just a few years ago.
 The Crystal Light does not feature auto IPD.